siddhesh86/htoaa/README.md

    ```

-## Set proxy when you open a new terminal on lxplus
+## Set proxy when you open a new terminal on lxplus or after every few days
 ```
 voms-proxy-init --rfc --voms cms -valid 192:00 --out ~/x509up_u108989
 ```